No matter what, life’s worth living!

 - Did you provide your users with enough time to read and use the content?

 - Can users navigate and find content easily?
 If yes, do the web pages have titles that describe the topic so they can determine where they are?

 ADA compliance is not a one-and-done thing.
 Your website and app must evolve and be up-to-date with the web, with WCAG 2.0 Level AA.
 See Accessibility Compliance: How to Get Started for more on how to go about the process of staying compliant.

-ADA compliance will also enhance your brand, image reputation, and market reach, and increased sales and customer loyalty.
-Think of it, if you add the disability and aged market, you’ll be arriving at over 30% of the American population and potentially the 1.3 billion people with disability globally- the size of the Chinese population; a market you can’t afford to lose!.
-Ultimately, it minimizes/avoid legal risk, and consideration of the cost and risk of inaction is a critical aspect of any business case.
+ADA compliance will also enhance your brand, image reputation, and market reach, and increase sales and customer loyalty.
+Think of it, if you add the disability and aged market, you’ll be arriving at over 30% of the American population and potentially the 1.3 billion people with disabilities globally- the size of the Chinese population; a market you can’t afford to lose!
+Ultimately, it minimizes/avoids legal risk, and consideration of the cost and risk of inaction is a critical aspect of any business case.

 Forward-thinking organizations that take the initiative to develop their website in a way that conforms with WCAG 2.0 AA (standard) have the best risk mitigation process in place.
-More so, for a modest investment, accessible web and app have tremendous social impact and a healthy return on investment as you will be following a roadmap that leads to equal access.
+More so, for a modest investment, accessible web and apps have tremendous social impact and a healthy return on investment.
+You will be following a roadmap that leads to equal access.

 Share to save businesses!